 Why Generics Fail in Grease Traps — Dr. Peters Explains

-Dr. Peters is a microbiologist who has worked for years on the use of specialized bacterial strains in wastewater technology.
+Dr. Peters is a microbiologist who has worked for years on the use of microbial cultures in wastewater technology.
 In this interview he explains what lipasanF® does biochemically — and why it fundamentally differs from generic bio-products.

 The interview took place without lipobak preparing the questions.
 Dr. Peters speaks from a scientific perspective, not as a brand spokesperson.